| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Wednesday April 6, 2011

 PITTSBURG, HASKELL, LATIMER AND LE FLORE.
 This Red Flag warning is in

+effect from 10 AM this morning through 7 PM this evening.
 Meanwhile, the western third of the state is under a fire weather watch Thursday morning through Thursday evening- with strong south winds, very low relative humidities and extremely dry conditions makes fire danger extreme.
 It will be plenty dangerous today- although the winds will be worse on Thursday and that is one of the keys to the watch being issued.
 There are 47 counties that now have a burn ban in place across the state- click on the link below to review which counties have that ban now in place.
 In watching News9 Meterologist Gary England last night, it was amazing to me that you can see the fires burning in the state on the satellite shots- they show up as black dots. | |

-AP Sources Say Obama Administration Finalizing Deal With Columbia ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ Three people
+| AP Sources Say Obama Administration Finalizing Deal With Columbia ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Three people

 familiar with the agreement say the U.S. and Colombia are likely to